 For this article’s sake, I will show you the travel itinerary I made for a solo trip to Barcelona.
 You can read my article about my experiences to see the actual result of the itinerary here.

 Second, part of this step, how long do you have?
 This will determine how much you can do, obviously.
-For this trip, I was in Barcelona for four days, by myself, which means I could do whatever I want!
+For this trip, I was in Barcelona for four days.
+I break up the days mornings and afternoons and try to choose at least one to two things for each unless I have a large museum or palace to visit then I reserve most of the day for that.

 The first image shows the results if you click to view more on Barcelona travel guide it will bring up the page shown in the second image.
 Now you not only have a list of all major points of interest in your location but much more.
-There are premade itineraries, tips on best times to visit, temperatures, nearby day trips, and you can even book your flight.
+There are pre-made itineraries, tips on best times to visit, temperatures, nearby day trips, and you can even book your flight and hotel.

 The point in doing this is so that I know what these places are called in the language that is spoken where I am going, so if I need to ask where it is or any questions, I know how to call it.
 I also do this because sometimes in other countries Google Map locations may be in that language, and not English.
 I do not know the trick to this, sometimes it is in English, sometimes not.
 This is important for a later step!